 Scarring is generally minimal with liposuction, as the incisions are miniscule and often well-hidden near a freckle, inside the belly button, near a hairline, or within a pre-existing scar or stretch mark.
 More scars are necessary as more areas or larger areas are treated.

 All scars fade over time, and some disappear almost entirely.
 Your scarring will depend on your skin type, your activity level immediately after surgery and your compliance with post-operative instructions.
 At your consultation, Dr. Donaldson can assess your skin and give you a more accurate estimation of your personal chance for scarring.
 After surgery, you will meet with Dr. Donaldson’s aesthetician to learn about the most current scar creams and therapies.
 Steroid injections, dermabrasion or laser resurfacing are very rarely needed because the scars are so small.

 Dr. Donaldson devotes personal attention to each patient, making sure they are fully informed and comfortable before making final decisions.
 You will see why he has been voted one of America’s Most Compassionate Doctors!
 Dr. Donaldson was named one of America’s Top Plastic Surgeons in 2013 and one of the Columbus Forty Under 40 in 2014.
 He is a member of the American Society for Aesthetic Plastic Surgery as well as the American Society of Plastic Surgeons, and he is a Diplomat of the American Board of Plastic Surgery.

-If you are interested in undergoing liposuction, the first step is scheduling a consultation at our office in Columbus, Ohio.
+If you are interested in undergoing liposuction, the first step is scheduling a consultation at our office.
 Dr. Donaldson and the Donaldson Plastic Surgery Staff will guide you through the entire process, including financing options and/or travel arrangements if necessary.